bobobo199733/A-Survey-of-Quality-Characteristics-for-Code-Generating-LLMs-rep-pkg/README.md

 plainability, security for accuracy, and deployment environments for energy consumption remain underexplored.

-This literature review lays the conceptual groundwork for the design of ExAEquo by offering a structured map of the current re- search landscape and exposing the trade-offs that ICT professionals must consider when selecting LLMs for responsible and efficient deployment.
+This literature review offers a structured map of the current research landscape and exposes the trade-offs that ICT professionals must consider when selecting LLMs for responsible and efficient deployment.